 Your Guide to New Year’s Eve Celebrations in Philadelphia

-It’s getting to be time to bid farewell to 2023 and ring 2024 in with style, sparkle … and maybe some skating?
-Magic?
+It’s getting to be time to bid farewell to 2025 and ring 2026 in with style, sparkle … and maybe some skating?
+Emo?
+Jazz?
 However you’re looking to celebrate, there’s a party for that.
 From fireworks and full-on fanciness to family-friendly countdowns to noon, here are the best ways to celebrate New Year’s Eve in Philly.

 Fireworks

-End 2023 with a bang!
+End 2025 with a bang!
 Fireworks light up the Delaware River waterfront at 6 p.m. and midnight, each synchronized to a unique soundtrack.
-If you can’t make it in person, you can watch the 6 p.m. show live on NBC 10 and Telemundo 62.
-You can watch for free at various spots along the waterfront: Race Street Pier, Great Plaza at Penn’s Landing, Spruce Street Harbor Park, Pier 68 and Washington Avenue Pier.
-There are also several parties that will give you prime viewing:
+(Tune into KYW Newsradio 1060 AM or 103.9 FM to hear that if you’re viewing from afar.)
+You can watch for free at various spots along the waterfront: Race Street Pier, Penn’s Landing, Spruce Street Harbor Park, Pier 68, and Washington Avenue Pier.
+There are also several ticketed parties that will give you prime viewing:

 Parties on Ice at Blue Cross RiverRink

 You can enjoy excellent views of the fireworks from Winterfest’s NYE shindig.
 Tickets include a Ferris wheel ride, assorted food, and one of the best (and most unique) spots to ring in the New Year.
 Get an ice-skating ticket or go for the “spectator” option if wearing little axes on your feet isn’t your thing.
 You’ll also have access to hot chocolate and snacks plus pay-as-you-go drinks (including cash bar) and food.
 There are two parties, each timed to the fireworks displays.
-The earlier one is family-friendly, magic and balloon art.
+The earlier one is family-friendly, and has entertainment and crafts.
 Advance tickets required; Winterfest will not be open to the public during these parties.

 Cherry Street Pier

-Like Winterfest, there are both 5 p.m. family-friendly and till-midnight 21-plus options at this waterfront destination.
+Like Winterfest, there are both a 5 p.m. family-friendly Kids’ Countdown and a till-midnight 21-plus options at this waterfront destination.
 Both include dance parties, cash bars, and fireworks views.
-Your first drink — hot chocolate at the 5 p.m., cocktail at the 10 p.m. — is free at both.
-But the family-friendly party also has fun activities like crafts with PopUpPlay, gymnastics courses, puppet-making, scooter races, a balloon drop and more.
+The adult party includes live music and a free champagne toast.
+But the family-friendly party has fun crafts with PopUpPlay.
 Advantage: kids.

 Fireworks Boat Bash on the Moshulu

-This floating party on the Delaware sounds like a top-shelf option for ringing in 2024.
+This floating party on the Delaware sounds like a unique option for ringing in 2026.
 The party starts at 9 p.m.
 (8 p.m. for VIP tickets) and includes an open bar and four entertainment areas with music and dancing.
 (VIP guests also get a reserved table and food for an extra $100.)
-If you’re interested in seeing the earlier fireworks, book a $125 three-course prix-fixe meal from 2-6 p.m. aboard the boat instead.
+If you’re interested in seeing the earlier fireworks, book a $125 four-course prix-fixe meal from 3 to 6 p.m. aboard the boat instead.

 Family-Friendly Parties